Home

 Look to these simple steps to ensure you are properly taking care of your skin.

-Step One: Find the appropriate African American skin care products for your skin.
+Step One: Find the perfect skin care products for your skin.

-Contrary to the popular belief that all African American skin is oily, African Americans have skin types that range from extremely dry to oily.
+Contrary to the popular belief that all African American skin is oily, women of color have skin types that range from extremely dry to oily.

-To find the exact skin type you possess, turn to your local dermatologist.
-Once you have determined your skin type, choose products based on your skin type rather than your race.
-You may find that products specifically geared toward African Americans may not be the best choice if you have dry skin.
+Choose products based on your skin type rather than your race.
+For instance, you may find that over the counter skin care products specifically geared toward African Americans may not be the best choice if you have dry skin.

 Step Two: Use a quality cleanser before using other African American skin care products.

-Consider cleansing the first step in your skin care process and never miss this important step.
+Cleansing should be the first step in your skin care process, so never miss this important step.
 Especially if you are a woman who wears makeup, the cleansing process is critical for removing all traces of the makeup, which can often clog pores and add to acne problems.

-Typically, any skin product is appropriate for cleansing, but be sure to avoid irritating abrasives like loofahs or cleansing puffs that can damage your skin.
+Typically, any skin product is appropriate for cleansing, but be sure to avoid irritating abrasives like cleansing puffs that can damage your skin.
+Some recommended brands include Neutrogena, Burt's Bees and Cetaphil.

 Step Three: Protect yourself from certain skin cancers by using African American skin care products with SPF.

-Since darker skin tones are more at risk to developing skin cancers, this step is crucial.
+Since darker skin tones, which contain more melanin, are more at risk to dark spots and developing skin cancers, this step is crucial.
 More and more individuals are developing skin cancer at all ages, especially African Americans.

 Be sure that your skin care products include a SPF of at least 15 for everyday use and a much stronger SPF if you plan to be working or playing in the bright sun.